onestardao/WFGY/Polaris/experiments/README.md

 The more tokens a model has to read, the higher the inference cost becomes.

-The Polaris experiment asks:
+The Polaris Protocol experiment asks:

 > Instead of giving the model the entire instruction book every time, what if we first organize the task into a more stable structure, then ask the model to produce the output?
 Can we use far fewer tokens while still preserving inspectable output quality?

 This is not simply shortening a prompt.

 If you only shorten a prompt, you may also remove important constraints, boundaries, scoring conditions, and error checks.
-Polaris is not about aggressively deleting text.
+Polaris Protocol is not about aggressively deleting text.
 It is about extracting the important relationships inside the task.

-What it tries to preserve:
+What Polaris Protocol tries to preserve:

 | What should be preserved | Why it matters |
 | --- | --- |